If you’re searching for what to serve with brisket, you’ve come to the right place!

 You can just tear and pull the rolls and devour them with your brisket.

-There’s just something so mouthwateringly irresistible about the crispy potato skin and the creamy, gooey filling!
+There’s just something so mouthwateringly irresistible about the crispy potato skin and the soft, savory filling!

-Then, fill the crispy skins with your favorite toppings and you’re good to go!
+Then, fill the crispy skins with your favorite toppings and bake or broil again.

 If you are still wondering what to serve with brisket, then how about a mix of roasted veggies, such as butternut squash and red bell peppers.